barima24/Pharma-Sales-Analysis/README.md

 Note: You are to use the company's standard colors across your reports.
 You will find the Logo and Color guides in the Assets Folder you can download in the next lesson.

-7. Actual Revenue Achievement by Sales Team
-8. Revenue and Volume Achievement by Product.